-Ethics, Art, and Freedom – IDH 3119 (formerly Truth, Justice, and the American Way?
-Ethics, Religion, and Superheroes - HUM 2937)
+Truth, Justice, and the American Way?
+Ethics, Religion, and Superheroes – IDH 3119

-Freedom and Religion: Liberal, Christian, and Muslim Perspectives - IDH 3140
+Freedom and Religion: Muslim and Liberal Perspectives - IDH 3140

-By addressing issues such as free speech, sexual mores and identity, and compulsory military service, this course examines the ways that religious norms and practices across the globe sometimes come into conflict with the norms of liberal democracy.
+By addressing issues such as free speech, sexual mores and identity, and military ethics, this course examines the ways that norms and practices associated with Islamic traditions are put into conversation with the norms of liberal democracy.